 This model allows skilled traders to focus entirely on refining their strategies instead of spending years building up personal savings or risking their financial security.
 By trading with the firm’s money, they can pursue their goals without the fear of losing their own funds.

 Another major advantage is the built-in risk protection.
-Traders using firm capital don’t pay interest on the money they trade with and aren’t held personally responsible for losses that exceed the firm’s risk limits [3].
+Traders using firm capital don’t pay interest on the money they trade with and typically aren’t held personally responsible for losses beyond the firm’s risk limits [3].
 If a trader hits those limits, the worst outcome is losing access to the funded account—not their own savings.

 This setup not only shields traders from financial harm but also eases the psychological burden of trading.
 With less personal risk on the line, traders are often able to make more disciplined and thoughtful decisions.